Renters Insurance: What It Covers, Costs & Why You Need It

 Pincher's Pro Tip

 Choose replacement cost value (RCV) over actual cash value whenever possible.
-A 3-year-old laptop worth $300 in depreciated value could cost $900 to replace — ACV leaves you $600 short.
+A 3-year-old laptop worth $300 in depreciated value could cost $900 to replace.
+ACV leaves you $600 short.

-Standard personal property coverage limits typically start at $15,000–$30,000.
-High-value items like jewelry, fine art, and firearms have sub-limits (often $1,000–$2,000) and may require a separate rider for full protection.
+Standard personal property coverage limits typically start at $15,000 to $30,000.
+High-value items like jewelry, fine art, and firearms have sub-limits (often $1,000 to $2,000) and may require a separate rider for full protection.

-If a guest is injured in your apartment — or your negligence causes damage to a neighbor's unit — liability coverage pays for legal defense costs, medical bills, and any settlements or judgments against you.
+If a guest is injured in your apartment, or your negligence causes damage to a neighbor's unit, liability coverage pays for legal defense costs, medical bills, and any settlements or judgments against you.
 Standard limits begin at $100,000, though $300,000 is often recommended for broader protection.

 Additional Living Expenses (ALE)